urbainvaes/vim-remembrall/README.md

 | `g:remembrall_zoom`   | `\<c-z>`        | Key to toggle zoom                     |
 | `g:remembrall_accept` | `\<c-m>`        | Key to accept feed a mapping           |

+# Inspiration

+Some parts of the source code were inspired by [vim-peekaboo](https://github.com/junegunn/vim-peekaboo).

 # License

 MIT